 Adult Sunday School classes meet weekly in the Education Building from 9:45 - 10:45 AM.
 All classes are inter-generational and open to all.

-Led by Jack Mullinax & John Helms in Room 202.
+Led by Jack Mullinax, John Helms, Paulette Harrison, & Mike Keith, Room 202.

-This class is designed to help participants study Scripture seriously within the contest of the larger Christian tradition and, through the process, find their faith renewed and strengthened.
-The class enjoys open discussions which create a venue for participants to express their faith while respecting the views of other classmates
+This class is designed to help participants study Scripture seriously within the context of the larger Christian tradition and, through the process, find their faith renewed and strengthened.
+The class enjoys open discussions which create a venue for participants to express their faith while respecting the views of other classmates.

 Class members range in age from college students to senior adults.
 Members come to the class from a variety of faith backgrounds.
 The goal of the class is to help members move to a deeper knowledge and understanding of the principles and truths which form the foundation of our Christian faith.

 Led by Nancy K. Ferrell

 The class is made up of a cross section of church members.
 The class culture is one of dialogue and questioning.
 The class reviews books and topics of interest and reflect on them for the purpose of applying new insights to our Christian journey.
 Most often the class uses book studies to spark conversation.

 The class of five to ten individuals engages people in all age groups and backgrounds – some are brand new Christians, others have been in the church for many years.

 Led by Sandy Washington & Sarah Fuller Phillips in the Library

 A multi-week introduction to our church for newly joined members and those considering joining our congregation as members.
 This class is scheduled to take place every April and October.